ruejo2013/Machine-Learning-Candlestick-Recognition-Trading-Strategy-/README.md

 - Drop columns
 - Transform the Target column to dummy variable
 - Scale the dataset
-- Split the data tp training and testing set
+- Split the data to training and testing set
 - Train the model
 - Test the model
 - Evaluate the model